-Students are assessed on theory topics weekly or biweekly (depending on length of module) by a multiple choice written examination.
+Students are assessed on theory topics at the end of each module by a multiple choice written examination.
 Practical assessments will take place periodically throughout the student's enrollment.
 The Freshman Instructor will observe hands-on performance weekly and assess the students on practical work at the end of each module.
 During the time on the clinic floor, students receive a sculptured nail practical assessment.